indie-mirror/4042302-site/content/why.md

 3. If I change the site again in the future, rinse and repeat.

-I call it <strong>404 to 302</strong>.
+I call the technique <strong>404 to 302</strong>.

 ## Example

-This site is a contrived example of the 404 to 302 technique.
+This site is designed as a contrived example of the 404 to 302 technique.

 There are three ‘versions’ of this site:

-  * <strong>A:</strong> <a href='https://4042302.org'>4042302.org</a> is the latest version that you’re reading now.
+  * **A:** [4042302.org](https://4042302.org) is the latest version that you’re reading now.
 It’s a static site, being served with nginx.

-  * <strong>B:</strong> <a href='https://2017.4042302.org'><strong>2017.</strong>4042302.org</a> is a fictitious previous version of the site.
+  * **B:** [**2017.**4042302.org](https://2017.4042302.org) is a fictitious previous version of the site.
 It is also a static site being served by different nginx server.
 (But it could easily have been a dynamic site being served by Node.js, for example.)

-  * <strong>C:</strong> The oldest version is <a href='https://web.archive.org/web/20030319083157/http://www.geocities.com:80/broadway/1085/'>my Geocities site from 1997</a>, and it is served by <a href='http://archive.org'>the Internet Archive</a>.
+  * **C:** The oldest ‘version’ is [my Geocities site from 1997](https://web.archive.org/web/20030319083157/http://www.geocities.com:80/broadway/1085/), as served by [the Internet Archive](http://archive.org).

-On A and B, I have added the following <strong>404 → 302</strong> mappings:
+On A and B, I have added the following <strong>404 → 302</strong> mappings to my [nginx configuration](/how#nginx):

   * A (404) → B